GFL Environmental Inc. (GFL) Shares Up Despite Recent Market Volatility

-GFL Environmental Inc. (NYSE: GFL)’s stock price has increased by 1.96 compared to its previous closing price of 30.66. however, the company has experienced a 1.43% increase in its stock price over the last five trading days.
+GFL Environmental Inc. (NYSE: GFL)’s stock price has increased by 2.06 compared to its previous closing price of 31.50.
+Despite this, the company has seen a gain of 4.86% in its stock price over the last five trading days.

 Is It Worth Investing in GFL Environmental Inc. (NYSE: GFL) Right Now?